MithamoMorgan/MY_PORTFOLIO/README.md

-## OVERVIEW
+## My Data Science & Analysis Portfolio

-This repository highlights my top 3 projects in data analysis and data science, showcasing my expertise in extracting insights from data and building predictive models.
-Each project demonstrates my proficiency in data manipulation, visualization, and machine learning, applied to solve complex real-world problems.
+This repository showcases some of my best projects in data analysis and data science, highlighting my ability to extract insights from data and build predictive models.
+Each project demonstrates my expertise in data manipulation, visualization, and machine learning, applied to solve real-world problems.

-Explore these projects for a detailed look at my work, including the methodologies, code, and analysis that drive actionable insights.
+Explore these projects to discover the methodologies, code, and analysis that drive actionable insights.